GitTor-ISU/GitTor-Cli/docs/Usage.md

 ### Verify

 ```
-gittor verify [-h|--help] [-b|--branch]
+gittor verify [-h|--help] [branch...]
 ```

-Verifies that all commits on the current branch are signed by authorized developers.
+Verifies that all commits are signed by authorized developers.

+-   Without arguments, verifies commits on every branch.
+-   When one or more branch names are specified, verifies commits only on those branches.

 ### Config